Barry25000/Work-Day-Scheduler/README.md

 THEN the saved events persist
 ```

-I was able to complete all acceptance criteria, except, I was unable to retrive saved data and repopulate on refresh.
+I was able to complete all acceptance criteria.
-I believe with more time I could have also completed this requirement.

 learning alot, very fast passed, just need time to become more confident with concepts.